SegoCode/CryptoPix/README.md

 The images are converted to b64, at this point they are treated as text (Pastebin-like system), encrypted and sent to server.

-Easy and minimalistic code easy to setup and modified with zero configuration
+Easy and minimalistic code, easy to setup and modified with zero configuration

 ## Functionality